Jesus0204/ElvenGrammar/README.md

 Like Strack (2024) mentions saying _Eldar matir massa_ means **Elves eat bread**.
 Here you would be implying that all elves eat bread, but this is not the case, so although it is grammatically correct, it is better to say _Eldali matir massa_ which means **Some elves eat bread**.

-The Dual form will not be analyzed in this text, but to give context it refers exactly two entities of something.
+The Dual form will not be analyzed in this text, but to give context it refers to exactly two entities of something.
 An example is _hendu_ which means two eyes.
 This will not be analyzed since the grammatical rules vary a bit more than the other two plurals.

+Another important thing to mention is that Quenya does not have indefinite articles and only has one article which is **i**.
+This does not change for number, or case.

 ### Plural rules
 To better understand how to form the two different types of plural, here the basic rules will be given for each.